aekazakov/genome-depot/README.md

-Documentation pages for GenomeDepot, an open-source web-based platform for annotation, management and comparative analysis of microbial genomic sequences.
+GenomeDepot is an open-source web-based platform for annotation, management, and comparative analysis of microbial genomic data.
+With GenomeDepot, you can create web-sites for your own genome collections.
+These web-sites have tools for interactive genome browsing, BLAST search, annotation search, comparative genomic neighborhood visualization, and sequence download.

+This site contains documentation pages for GenomeDepot.

-### Navigation
+### Contents

 [About GenomeDepot](introduction)